-A full list of the counties offering the service and when the service will be live is available below.
-You can use the search bar to see if your county is included.
+A full list of the counties offering the service and when the service will be live is available here.

 The scheme will provide employment support to Universal Credit, All Work related Requirements and New Style Jobseekers Allowance claimants who have been unemployed for at least 13 weeks.

 For more information, you can contact Jobcentre Plus on 0800 169 0310.

 2. The furlough scheme has been extended

 The Chancellor has extended the Coronavirus Job Retention Scheme – which pays up to 80% of workers’ salaries who have been placed on furlough due to coronavirus – until March 2021.

 An estimated 3.3 million workers are getting paid under the scheme currently, and around 9.6 million people have benefited at one time or another, according to HMRC.